thxbb12/awesome-computing-resources/README.md

 * [NixOS][36] - NixOS is a GNU/Linux distribution that aims to improve the state of the art in system configuration management (reliable and atomic upgrades, rollbacks, etc.)
 * [Guix][37] - Guix is a GNU/Linux distribution that supports transactional upgrades, rollbacks, unprivileged package management, etc.
 * [vramfs][170] - VRAM based file system for Linux
+* [Linux kernel teaching][176] - Collection of lectures and labs on the Linux kernel

 ## Machine learning
 * [scikit-learn][31] - Simple and efficient machine learning tools in Python